 – with regard to user accounts:

-Name, username/id, email, user password, skype, google account, role, api token, newsroom name, tool usage data, title, country, city, phone number, image, Google Talk user name, Skype; ICQ, AIM, Yahoo!Messenger, biography, interests, positions/assignments
+Name, username/id, email, user password, skype, google, role, api token, newsroom name, tool usage data, title, country, city, phone number, image, Google Talk user name, Skype; ICQ, AIM, Yahoo!Messenger, biography, interests, positions/assignments

 – with regard to Contacts:

-Email, country, first name, last name, organization, job title, interests, work phone, mobile phone, address, fax, postcode, city, state, website, email events (received, opened, clicked)
+Email, country, first name, last name, organization, job title, work phone, mobile phone, address, postcode, city, country, website, email events (received, opened, clicked)